Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Scissors: For simplistic flower petal shapes and a patient hand, cutting with scissors and using printable PDF files is a great way to get started with easily making paper flowers.
 Even though I usually use my Cricut cutting machine, it is necessary to have a good pair of craft scissors in your workspace at all times.

 Fringe Scissors (a.k.a herb scissors): Every time I show off these fringe scissors in a video, everyone wants to know where to find them!
 Most often, I use these scissors for detailed flower centers.
-These are commonly known as herb scissors and can be found on Amazon or even in grocery stores.
+They’re commonly known as herb scissors and can be found on Amazon or even in grocery stores.

 Abbi's hand holds a strip of yellow cardstock, while her other hand cuts the paper with green-handled fringe scissors.